-Some of these old churches from Bucharest are included in our capital tours.
-Check our tours on www.uncover-romania-tours.com
+Many of these old churches from Bucharest are included in our Bucharest tours.

 The old Orthodox churches from Bucharest aren’t probably the first option that comes to mind when you think of all the places you can see in the capital.
 But many of these monuments are well worth your time even if you’re not into religious services or the Church for that matter.